Telecom H-1B Sponsorship Jobs in Washington

 Get Access To All Jobs

-Job Roles in Telecom in Washington
+H-1B Telecom Job Roles in Washington

-Project & Program Management37 jobs
+Project & Program Management20 jobs

-Project Management23 jobs
+Project Management14 jobs

-Partnerships & Business Development20 jobs
+Partnerships & Business Development9 jobs

-Business Development19 jobs
+Business Strategy7 jobs

-See all 165+ Telecom Washington jobs
+See all 48+ Telecom H-1B Jobs in Washington

-Sign up for free to unlock all listings, filter by visa type, and get alerts for new Telecom Washington roles.
+Sign up for free to filter by visa type, set job alerts, and find employers with verified sponsorship history.

-Frequently Asked Questions
+Telecom H-1B Sponsorship Jobs in Washington: Frequently Asked Questions

 Which telecom companies in Washington sponsor H-1B visas?

-T-Mobile is the most prominent H-1B sponsor in Washington's telecom sector, with its headquarters in Bellevue generating consistent filings for network engineering and software roles.
+T-Mobile is the most prominent H-1B visa sponsor in Washington's telecom sector, with its headquarters in Bellevue generating consistent filings for network engineering and software roles.
 Comcast, AT&T, and Lumen Technologies also have Washington operations that have sponsored H-1B workers.
 Smaller regional carriers and managed service providers active in the Seattle area have also filed H-1B petitions, though less frequently than the major carriers.

 Which cities in Washington have the most telecom H-1B sponsorship jobs?